thoughtbot/superglue/docs/react-redux.md

 ### mapStateToProps

-Breezy will include all props you build in your `xyz.json.props` and the following:
+Breezy will pass the props you created in your `xyz.json.props` and the following:

 | prop | Notes |
 | :--- | :--- |